Do you want to learn how to add Google Analytics to WooCommerce?

 You’ll see the Enable Ecommerce option on this screen under the Ecommerce set-up heading.
 So click the toggle until it’s in the “On” position.

-Now do the same for the Enable Enhanced Ecommerce Reporting option and click Save.
+Now do the same for the Enable Enhanced Ecommerce Reporting option and click the Save Changes button.

 Step 4: Enable Enhanced eCommerce Tracking in MonsterInsights